 It’s not magic

-“A kind of magic” is one of my favorite songs from Queen, specially the live performance at Wembley Stadium in ’86.
+“A kind of magic” is one of my favorite songs from Queen, especially the live performance at Wembley Stadium in ’86.
 Although the magic described in that song doesn’t apply to batch and connector’s mechanisms, there’s one phrase in that song which accurately describes the problem here: “There can only be one”.

 If we want the Batch module to understand all types of a bulk operations results, we need to start by defining a canonical way of representing it.
 We did so in a class called BulkOperationResult which defines the following contact: